 Green Stevia Mojito

 Mojitos are a perfectly refreshing summer drink.
 Mix up a mojito with fresh stevia leaves muddled with lime juice and rum for an even fresher taste.
-To kick things up, try using mint varieties in fun flavors like chocolate mint or apple mint.
+To kick things up, try using mint varieties in fun flavours like chocolate mint or apple mint.

 For even more mojito fun, try this recipe from my book Garden Made.
 The addition of fresh ginger gives it a little spice and a lot of refreshing kick.